Trusted Guidance On Divorce Over 50

 Divorce over 50, also known as senior divorce or gray divorce, refers to the dissolution of marriage among couples above the age of 50.
 This type of divorce is becoming common in Michigan, including areas like Bloomfield Hills and Metro Detroit.

-With almost 30 years of experience in family law, she has vast knowledge to handle complex asset division divorce cases, including those involving business owners with financial portfolios and high-asset divorce.
+With over 30 years of experience in family law, Lisa has vast knowledge to handle complex asset division divorce cases, including those involving business owners with financial portfolios and high-asset divorce.
 She also understands the importance of health insurance after divorce and can provide guidance on Medicare eligibility and long-term care planning.

 What Is The 10-Year Rule For Divorce In Michigan?